10 Common Household Items You Should Sell First During A Recession

 If you're someone who's built up a solid collection of video games and related consoles over the years, you might be unknowingly sitting on a lot of extra money.
 It was once a common practice to sell games in person to stores like GameStop, but many popular retailers like that are closing locations left and right.
 As always, online marketplaces like eBay and Craigslist are one option for selling, and there are even websites like DKOldies specifically dedicated to buying and selling used games and consoles.
 Of course, the items you're selling and where you choose to sell them will ultimately impact how much you get back in cash.

 For example, BuyBackTronics gave us a quote of around $300 for a near-mint condition PlayStation 5 with games included.
-Meanwhile, an old Nintendo 64 console would sell for about $45 on DKOldies and maybe even less at a local pawnshop or used games store.
+Meanwhile, a Nintendo 64 console would sell for about $45 on DKOldies or maybe even less at a local pawnshop or used games store.
 However, some retro video games can be extremely valuable to collectors — especially if they're unopened or in mint condition — and could yield sellers a small fortune.

-New consoles and games are getting more and more expensive, so should there be a recession, many people may try turning to the used game market for some low-cost fun or embrace outdated platforms for nostalgia's sake.
+New consoles and games are getting more and more expensive, so should there be a recession, many people may try turning to the used game market for lower-cost fun, or even embrace older platforms for nostalgia's sake.
 In that case, older-generation video games and equipment could transform the plastic boxes collecting dust in your closet into a potential goldmine.

 Smartphones

 While Statista reports there were 1.26 billion smartphones shipped in 2025, top brands like Samsung and Apple are likely to experience a sharp decline in sales during a recession.
 Researchers at the International Data Corporation already predict that the market for cell phones will shrink by almost 13% in 2026.
 With the demand for brand new phones down, it might be an opportune time to make money by offering up a pre-owned phone for sale.
-Americans go years without upgrading their phones, and a growing number of people are looking to buy used or refurbished devices to avoid paying the rising prices for a brand new model.
-If these trends continue and the economy worsens, more of the population than ever might not even consider buying new phones to be an option.
+Americans often go years without upgrading their phones, and a growing number of people are looking to buy used or refurbished devices to avoid paying the rising prices for brand new models.
+If these trends continue, and the economy worsens, more people than ever might not even consider buying new phones.

 Used and refurbished phones are a common sight on platforms like eBay, and there are also services like Swappa and ecoATM that specifically deal in used devices.
 The amount of money you'll get for your phone will vary according to factors like brand, model, size, storage, and overall condition.
 You can find more recent iPhones for $700 or more on Swappa, while certain Androids list for a fraction of that price.
-But even if your old phone is only worth $100 or less, the cash you'd get for it might still be more useful to you than what would otherwise be a fancy-looking brick taking up space in your junk drawer.
+But even if your old phone is only worth $100, the cash you'd get would likely still be more useful to you than what would otherwise be a brick taking up space in your junk drawer.

 Baby gear

 If your child has long outgrown their stroller, crib, or baby toys, selling them online, through your local paper, or at a yard sale could be a worthwhile effort.
-Baby List suggests pricing whatever you're looking to sell for between roughly 20% and 30% of its original value.
-When browsing the parenting-focused used equipment website GoodBuy Gear, we found pre-owned baby items for sale with prices ranging from $20 to upwards of $1,000.
+Baby List suggests pricing whatever you're looking to sell for between roughly 20% to 30% of its original value.
+When browsing used equipment on GoodBuy Gear, we found pre-owned baby items for sale with prices ranging from $20 to upwards of $1,000.

-While people around the world are having fewer children, the demand for baby gear will never fully go away so long as kids are being born.
-During a recession, new parents will likely be looking to cut costs wherever possible.
-With much of this equipment already at an inaccessible price point for many, new families may be even more likely to settle for preowned childcare products should employment opportunities become scarce and the cost of even basic necessities starts to feel out of reach.
+While people around the world are having fewer children, the demand for baby gear will never fully go away and, during a recession, new parents will likely be looking to cut costs wherever possible.
+With much of this equipment already at inaccessible price points for many, new families may be even more likely to seek out preowned childcare products should employment opportunities become scarce and the cost of basic necessities starts to feel out of reach.

 Exercise equipment

 Every year, Americans invest in all kinds of home gym equipment.
-There's a booming market for everything from dumbbells to treadmills to entire fitness systems — especially at the beginning of each new year — but much of it goes completely unused.
-According to a survey by Strava, around 25% of people drop off their New Year's fitness resolutions by mid-February (via 123Junk).
+There's a booming market for everything from dumbbells to treadmills to entire fitness systems — especially at the beginning of each new year — but much of it goes unused.
+According to a survey by Strava, around 25% of people drop their New Year's fitness resolutions by mid-February (via 123Junk).
 If you fall into this category, selling your unused gym gear could earn you a pretty penny.
-Like with many of these items, online platforms like Facebook Marketplace are a great place to list fitness equipment, and there are also websites like Buy & Sell Fitness specifically designed for selling used exercise gear.
+Online platforms like Facebook Marketplace are a great place to list fitness equipment, and there are also websites like Buy & Sell Fitness specifically designed to sell used exercise gear.

-There are a couple of good reasons to sell your old gym equipment during a recession.
-For one, if you have no real intention of making use of your gym gear, odds are it's taking up valuable space in your home at a time when paying rent is only getting harder for many Americans.
+There are several good reasons to sell your old gym equipment during a recession.
+For one, if you have no real intention of making use of your gym gear, odds are it's taking up valuable space in your home at a time when paying rent is likely only getting harder for many Americans.
 Additionally, gym equipment gets pretty expensive: Depending on the item, you could potentially make anywhere from $20 to $300 for weights or smaller pieces of equipment, while larger gear like treadmills or rowing machines sometimes sell for thousands.
-Gyms may struggle to stay open during a recession, and their customers may cancel their memberships to cut costs.
-If times get hard, many people may look for used workout equipment to bolster their home gym's setup at a more affordable premium.
+Gyms may struggle to stay open during a recession, and customers may cancel their memberships in order to cut costs.
+If times get hard, many people may look for used workout equipment to bolster their home gym's setup at a more affordable price.

 Luxury handbags

-Top luxury brands like Chanel, Prada, Gucci, or Louis Vuitton have all been around for over a century, which means they've each withstood multiple recessions already.
-So, it's fairly safe to assume there will always be some form of a market for their products, regardless of the economic climate.
-While some recession-era fashionistas may opt to get their style fix by buying passable dupes of higher-end bags instead, others still might turn to the secondhand market.
+Top luxury brands like Chanel, Prada, Gucci, or Louis Vuitton have been around for over a century, which means they've withstood multiple recessions already.
+So, it's safe to assume there will always be some form of a market for their products, regardless of the economic climate.
+While some recession-era fashionistas may opt to get their style fix by buying passable dupes of higher-end bags, others still might turn to the secondhand market for the genuine thing.
 Depending on the bags you have, there's a chance you could sell them for near their original purchase price, if not more.
-While owning a luxury bag — and ones that are known to appreciate, in particular — comes with some pretty steep overhead, it's not unheard of for buyers to pay four or even five figures for the right piece in the right condition.
-Even the lower end of products listed on some resale websites like ReBag still had price tags in the range of $500.
-If the market falls into disarray, high-value handbags could prove a more viable source of liquidity when less concrete assets like stocks are selling for pennies on the dollar.
+While owning a luxury bag — and ones that are known to appreciate, in particular — can come with some steep overhead, it's not unheard of for buyers to pay four or even five figures for the right piece in the right condition.
+Even the lower end of products listed on some resale websites like ReBag still have price tags in the range of $500.
+If the market falls into disarray, high-value handbags could prove to be a viable source of liquidity.

 Furniture

 Amid the 2008 recession, millions of Americans were forced out of their homes as the housing market collapsed.
-While the next recession may not have the exact same effects, it's fairly safe to assume that many households will decide to downsize their living situations in the event of a market downturn.
-A recent study by Freddie Mac predicted that upwards of 9 million homes will go on the market as baby boomers in particular look to downsize, which suggests that many people will both be getting rid of furniture or looking to buy something affordable for their new living situation in the coming years.
+While the next recession may not have the exact same effects, it's safe to assume that households might have to downsize their living situations in the event of a market downturn.
+Whether you yourself need to move and downsize, or are simply looking to make additional money, furniture can be a worthwhile category to sell.

-Even if neither situation is true for your circumstance, furniture may still be ideal to sell to others for this reason.
-If your goal is to earn $100 or less quickly, you could sell your furniture online through Facebook Marketplace.
+If your goal is to quickly earn $100 or less, you could sell your furniture online through Facebook Marketplace.
 However, if you happen to own high-end, vintage pieces, you'll be better off selling them through a website like Chairish, where furniture collectors look for quality vintage pieces priced anywhere from a few thousand dollars to upwards of $100,000.
 Regardless of the era your furniture pieces belong to, if it's original and in decent condition, you might be able to sell some of it for a pretty penny.
 Not only will this help to clear up clutter, but if the unthinkable should happen and you're forced to relocate during a recession, going through the effort of selling your furniture could put some cash in your pocket and reduce your potential moving expenses.

 Jewelry